Nydery/if.05.01_05-ipc-basics/ipc-basics.md

 **Now the array interested looks like this [true, true] and loser is equal to 1.
 Process 0 enters the critical region.**

+## 2) Failing scenario
+The problem with the strict alternation "solution" is that every single process can't access the critical region twice in a row, because the solution is like a queue.
+So, when one process enters and leaves the critical region in one "process time" it can't access it directly again.

 ## 3) Meaning of loser variable